Giving to Education

-Specific factors that will significantly and positively influence education giving in 2018 and 2019 include:
+Specific factors that will significantly and positively influence education giving in 2019 and 2020 include:

-- Average to above-average growth in GDP,
+- Growth in GDP,

 - Growth in consumer expenditures on health in the preceding and projected years.

-These three factors will account for the majority of the predicted growth in giving to education in these years.
+These factors will account for the majority of the predicted growth in giving to education in these years.

 Above-average growth in the S&P 500, as well as growth in consumer expenditures on social services and religion and consumer expenditures on community school services in the preceding years, will also have a positive effect on education giving in 2019 and 2020.
 However, growth in personal disposable income and close-to-average growth in consumer expenditures on nonprofit services in the preceding and projected years will temper these positive effects.42